claw-project/claw-language-specification/definition/loop-transform.md

   REAL, INTENT (IN) :: value2(x:y), value2(x:y)

   DO i = istart, iend
-    ! some computation with value1(i) here
+    ! some computation with value1(i) and value2(i) here
   END DO
 END SUBROUTINE xyz

 !CLAW extracted loop new subroutine
 SUBROUTINE xyz_claw(value1, value2)
   REAL, INTENT (IN) :: value1, value2
-  ! some computation with value here
+  ! some computation with value1 and value2 here
 END SUBROUTINE xyz_claw
 ```